-esultsRésultats obtenus.
+Results

 Thanks to the ACO method, the researchers have created an algorithm that takes several arguments such as the number of charging stations, the road type (toll road or free road), the fare, the travel time for each road, the charging cost at each station and finally the battery type used in the vehicle.
 This algorithm allows to compute for each charging station the coefficient of going from one charging station to another.
 The station with the highest coefficient will be chosen and step by step the optimized route will be established.

 Advantages, disadvantages and errors